-You are allowed a total of 5 late days, to be used as you wish throughout the semester.
-That means you can be five days late for Homework 2 (for example), or one day late for each of the first five homework assignments, with no point penalty.
+You are allowed a total of 5 late days for the whole semester, to be used as you wish throughout the semester.
+That means you can be five days late for Homework 2 (for example) and turn in all other assignments on time, or one day late for each of the first five homework assignments, with no point penalty.
 Once you have exhausted your five late days, late homeworks will not be graded at all --- no extensions will be given, except for medical emergencies certified by University Health Services or a family emergency.
 Naturally, you may hand in incomplete assignments for partial credit by the deadline.

 Also see the Columbia Policies and Procedures Regarding Academic Honesty.

 All students or groups whose assignments are determined to be obviously very similar will receive a zero on the respective homework assignment for the first offense, and will receive an F for the course for the second offense ("all" means both the copy-er and copy-ee).
 More serious cases of cheating, such as copying someone's work without their knowledge or cheating on exams, will result in the person cheating receiving an F. In addition, offenses will be reported to the Dean's office, which may result in further disciplinary action, including suspension or expulsion from the program.
 Penalties will be given without discussion or warning; the first notice you receive may be a letter from the Dean.
 Note that you are responsible for not leaving copies of your assignments lying around and for protecting your files accordingly.